-- 1. The Securities and Futures Commission has issued this Introduction and Parts I and II of the attached Guidelines, except for paragraphs 11 and 12, for use by registered persons engaged in over the counter ("OTC") derivatives activities.
-They are published under section 4(2) of the Securities and Futures Commission Ordinance and indicate the criteria which the Commission will apply in assessing whether those who are engaged in OTC derivatives activity are fit and proper persons to be engaged in such activity whilst registered with the Commission.
+- 1. The Securities and Futures Commission has issued this Introduction and Parts I and II of the attached Guidelines, except for paragraphs 11 and 12, for use by persons licensed by or registered with the Commission engaged in over the counter ("OTC") derivatives activities. published under section 399 of the Securities and Futures Ordinance (Cap.
+571) and indicate the criteria which the Commission will apply in assessing whether those who are engaged in OTC derivatives activity are fit and proper persons to be engaged in such activity whilst licensed by or registered with the Commission.
 These criteria are in addition to any other relevant fit and proper criteria issued by the Commission.
 Hong Kong actively participated in the formulation of the Guidelines by the International Organisation of Securities Commissions ("IOSCO") in July 1994 and fully supports the initiatives being taken by IOSCO to regulate OTC derivatives activities in the world markets.
-The Introduction and Guidelines are issued in pursuance of this active support. - 2.
+Introduction and Guidelines are issued in pursuance of this active support. - 2.
 The Commission notes that the general principles underlying Parts I and II of the IOSCO guidelines are applicable to many aspects of the activities which it supervises and that they may have already been absorbed into the risk management structure of firms whether or not they are currently engaged in derivatives activities.
-Nevertheless the Commission has formally adopted these Parts of the IOSCO guidelines as a statement of minimum best practice for registered persons in respect of their management control systems and procedures for OTC derivatives activities.
-It expects registered persons to adopt the statement for internal control purposes in order to satisfy the fit and proper criteria.
+Nevertheless the Commission has formally adopted these Parts of the IOSCO guidelines as a statement of minimum best practice for persons licensed by or registered with the Commission in respect of their management control systems and procedures for OTC derivatives activities.
+It expects such persons to adopt the statement for internal control purposes in order to satisfy the fit and proper criteria.
 When undertaking on-site inspections, the Commission would expect firms to demonstrate compliance with this introduction and Part I and II of the guidelines, except for paragraphs 11 and 12. - 3.
 The Commission also accepts that the manner in which the statements are applied may vary as between firms and that this reflects the dynamic and evolving nature of the derivatives industry.
 It is conscious of the need to allow this flexibility to firms and is prepared to accept variants provided that any firm's risk management systems are no less stringent than those stated in the guidelines.
 It would expect such firms to fully document their systems and procedures and to be able to demonstrate that their own specific internal controls are at least as stringent as the worldwide approach contained in the IOSCO guidelines.